brainglobe/brainglobe-stitch/docs/source/index.rst

-.. mesoSPIM-stitcher documentation master file, created by sphinx-quickstart on Fri Dec  9 14:12:42 2022.
+.. mesospim-stitcher documentation master file, created by sphinx-quickstart on Fri Dec  9 14:12:42 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to mesoSPIM-stitcher's documentation!
+Welcome to mesospim-stitcher's documentation!
 =========================================================

 .. toctree::